- International accreditation

-Valencia Spain, the city, culture, food and beaches
+Teach English in Valencia – the city, culture, food and beaches

-I’m recently back from Valencia Spain and I have to say that I was pleasantly surprised by what I found there.
+If you think that you would like to teach English in Valencia, read this article.
+I am recently back from Valencia in Spain.
+I have to say that I was pleasantly surprised by what I found there.

-I stayed at a budget hotel located next to what is probably the biggest mall and factory outlet, Bonaire, in the entire state of Valencia.
-I drove to Valencia from Madrid and I have to say that the hotel where I stayed is not a good place if you don’t have a car.
-The hotel itself was cheap, clean and very well maintained.
-It had a small bar, cafeteria, free WIFI and 24 hour room service so at 33 Euros a night I couldn’t complain.
+I drove to Valencia from Madrid and stayed at a budget hotel located next to the largest mall and factory outlet, Bonaire, in the entire state of Valencia.
+I have to say that the hotel where I stayed is not a great place if you do not have a car.
+The hotel itself was affordable, clean and very well maintained.
+It had a small bar, cafeteria, free WIFI, and 24-hour room service, so I could not complain at 33 Euros a night.

-I was amazed at the detail of the carvings and astounded at the time and patience the stone masons must have had to create these things of true beauty.
+I was amazed at the detail of these carvings and the patience of the stonemasons who created these things of beauty.

 A walk around the old town revealed wide avenues lined with palm trees, small plazas with lively cafés and restaurants.

-I stopped off in one and had a paella Valenciana (well you have to really).
-I’d never had one before and always thought that the Valencian paella was mainly chicken and seafood.
-To my surprise it was rice, chicken, broad beans and liver.
-Sounds like an odd mix but it was very good.
+I stopped off in one and had a paella Valenciana (well, you have to).
+I never had one before and always thought that the Valencian paella was mainly chicken and seafood.
+But, to my surprise, it was rice, chicken, broad beans and liver.
+It sounds like an odd mix but tasted good.

-Close by was a family run ice-cream shop.
-As a confessed ice-cream addict I had to try my favourite, pistachio.
-Not only did it had real pistachio chunks in it it also had candied fruit (orange, lemon and ginger) in it.
-Never in my life have I tasted such good ice-cream.
+Close by was a family-run ice-cream shop.
+So naturally, as a confessed ice-cream addict, I had to try my favourite, pistachio.
+Not only did it have real pistachio chunks, but it also had candied fruit (orange, lemon and ginger) in it.
+Never in my life have I tasted such good ice cream.

 I drove down to Oliva, about 90 KM south of Valencia on the coast.
-It’s a fairly quick drive as it’s 2 and 3 lane motor-way all the way down until you hit the Oliva exit.
-After exiting you have to pass through the town of Oliva (very slow on Friday afternoons) and head for the beach.
+It is about a one-hour drive on a 2 and 3 lane motorway until you hit the Oliva exit.
+After you exit, you drive through the town of Oliva and head for the beach.

 I headed out to the beach near the Oliva Nova resort.
 The beach did not disappoint.
-It was several miles long, extremely clean, not crowded and had a “chiringuito” (beach bar).
-The water was warm and clean, so I spent around an hour swimming and paddling around.
-What a great day.
-I also like golf so I booked a round at the Oliva Nova Resort that’s right next to the beach.
-It’s a beautiful course.
-The 19th hole was no disappointment either.
-There’s an all you can eat buffet in the club house restaurant for 18 Euros.
-The food was excellent and the price included drinks.
+It is several miles of long, clean sandy beach.
+When I went, it was not crowded and had a charming chiringuito (beach bar).
+The water was warm and clean.
+I spent around an hour swimming and paddling around.
+What a great day!
+I also like golf, so I played at the Oliva Nova Resort golf course.
+The course is next to the beach.
+It is a beautiful course, and the 19th hole was no disappointment either.
+There is an all you can eat buffet in the clubhouse restaurant for 18 Euros.
+The food was excellent.
+The price included drinks.

-As mentioned before, Valencia Spain = paella, so I tried a couple of more places.
+As mentioned before, Valencia Spain = paella, so I tried a couple more places.
 One was in a seaside town called Canet d’en Berenguer.
-A pretty place with a long board walk and an excellent beach front restaurant called El Galeon.
-Aside from the paella de mariscos (seafood paella) they also had a local dish called “clochinas“.
-Clochinas, similar to mussels but smaller and more tender, are unique to Valencia.
-They are prepared by steaming them in a lemon and garlic sauce.
-If you’re ever in Valencia, order them because they are very good indeed.
+A pretty place with a long boardwalk and an excellent beachfront restaurant called El Galeon.
+Aside from the paella de mariscos (seafood paella), they also had a local dish called clochinas.
+Clochinas are like mussels but smaller and more tender.
+They are unique to Valencia and served steamed in a lemon and garlic sauce.
+If you are ever in Valencia, order them because they are tasty.

-The final port of call on the ongoing paella tasting tour brought me to El Timonel in down-town Valencia.
+The final port of call on the ongoing paella tasting tour brought me to El Timonel in downtown Valencia.
 I went there twice so you know I liked the food.
-The paella in this place was the best of all.
+However, the paella in this place was the best of all.

-To keep the fat from building up too much I also managed to get a couple of rounds of golf in a El Bosque golf about 20 KM west of Valencia.
+To keep the fat from building up, I played golf again in El Bosque golf, about 20 KM west of Valencia.

-Just before leaving I went down to see an old EBC graduate, Carol Jefferies, who lives with her husband in Almoradi, Alicante.
+After Valencia, I went down to see an old EBC graduate, Carol Jefferies, who lives with her husband in Almoradi, Alicante.
 Carol graduated a couple of years ago and is now teaching locally, in Elche and via Skype to students in Russia.
 I spent a very lively and fun evening with Carol and her husband.
 The following day we went for a trip to the beach (what else!) and then, as I sometimes get homesick, we went for fish and chips in Ciudad Quesada.
-The place is run by an English family and the food and service are excellent.
-For 6.95 Euros you get seriously full plate of fish, chips and mushy (or regular) peas.
+An English family run the place.
+The food and service are excellent.
+For 6.95 Euros you get a big plate of fish, chips and mushy (or regular) peas.

-After returning from Alicante came the obligatory shopping trip to the mega-mall and factory outlet next to the hotel.
-The prices were very good.
+After returning from Almoradi came the obligatory shopping trip to the mega-mall and factory outlet next to the hotel.
+The prices were low.
 I managed to pick up a couple of Pierre Cardin shirts (shows his age :-)) for just under 19 Euros each.

-After 10 days of sun, culture, food, beach, golf, fish and chips and refitting my wardrobe it was time to head home.
-Three hours later I was back in Madrid.
-The amazing thing was that despite all the eating, golfing, travelling, shopping, etc. my 10 day holiday cost just a bit over 600 Euros and that included the hotel.
+After ten days of sun, culture, food, beach, golf, fish and chips and refitting my wardrobe, it was time to head home.
+Three hours later, I was back in Madrid.
+The amazing thing was that despite all the eating, golfing, travelling, shopping, etc., my 10-day holiday cost just a bit over 600 Euros, hotel included.